The following information is for session chairs and presenters.

 Individuals Participating in Multiple Panels

-Individual participation in the MMLA Annual Convention is limited to two sessions.
+Individual participation in the MMLA Annual Convention is limited to two presentations.
 This applies to authors, respondents, chairs, and secretaries.
 This policy is in place to make scheduling panels easier and to ensure that everyone has an opportunity to present.

 Presentations by Chairs

 Permanent section chairs have the option of continuing to chair their respective sections each year or passing the chairmanship to the current year’s secretary or another individual.
-Individuals must have their proposal approved by the program committee when they have never chaired permanent section or served as the previous year’s secretary.

 The MMLA provides audiovisual equipment if the requests are made in a timely manner.
 Audiovisual equipment must be requested early in order to ensure availability and to receive the best price.
 The MMLA does not provide laptops or software.
 All presenters must bring their own laptops and software.